SaiKrishna-KK/Mail-Bot/README.md

 # Mail-Bot
 The program will allow the user to send mails to the specified email address with just voice commands form the user.
 ## Function:
-User can just dictate the enitre content of the email and the bot will send the email to the given email address.
+User can just dictate the entire content of the email and the bot will send the email to the given email address.